Gowee/zhconv-rs/README.md

 zh2TW data55m           time:   [1.0773 s 1.0872 s 1.0976 s]
 ```

+The benchmark was performed on a previous version where only Mediawiki rulesets are available.
+In the latest version, with OpenCC rulesets activated by default, the performance may degrade ~2x.

 ## Differences with other converters
 * `ZhConver{sion,ter}.php` of MediaWiki: zhconv-rs just takes conversion tables listed in [`ZhConversion.php`](https://github.com/wikimedia/mediawiki/blob/master/includes/languages/data/ZhConversion.php#L14).
 MediaWiki relies on the inefficient PHP built-in function [`strtr`](https://github.com/php/php-src/blob/217fd932fa57d746ea4786b01d49321199a2f3d5/ext/standard/string.c#L2974).
 Under the basic mode, zhconv-rs guarantees linear time complexity (`T = O(n+m)` instead of `O(nm)`) and single-pass scanning of input text.
 Optionally, zhconv-rs supports the same conversion rule syntax with MediaWiki.
 * OpenCC: The [conversion rulesets](https://github.com/BYVoid/OpenCC/tree/master/data/dictionary) of OpenCC is independent of MediaWiki.
 The core [conversion implementation](https://github.dev/BYVoid/OpenCC/blob/21995f5ea058441423aaff3ee89b0a5d4747674c/src/Conversion.cpp#L27) of OpenCC is kinda similar to the aforementioned `strtr`.
 However, OpenCC supports pre-segmentation and maintains multiple rulesets which are applied successively.
 By contrast, the Aho-Corasick-powered zhconv-rs merges rulesets from MediaWiki and OpenCC in compile time and converts text in single-pass linear time, resulting in much more efficiency.
 Though, conversion results may differ in some cases.

 ## Limitations
-The converter is built upon an aho-corasick automaton with the leftmost-longest matching strategy.
-That is, leftest-matched words or phrases always take a higher priority.
-For example, if both `干 -> 幹` and `天干物燥 -> 天乾物燥` are specified in a ruleset, `天乾物燥` would be picked since `天干物燥` would be matched earlier at the initial position compared to `干` at a latter position.
-The strategy works well most of the time.
-But it might also result in some unexpected cases, rarely.
+The converter utilizes an aho-corasick automaton with the leftmost-longest matching strategy.
+This strategy gives priority to the leftmost-matched words or phrases.
+For instance, if a ruleset includes both `干 -> 幹` and `天干物燥 -> 天乾物燥`, the converter would prioritize `天乾物燥` because `天干物燥` gets matched earlier compared to `干` at a later position.
+The strategy is generally effective but may occasionally lead to unexpected results.

-Besides, since an automaton is infeasible to update after being built, the converter must (re)build it from scratch for every ruleset.
-All automata for built-in rulesets (i.e. conversion tables) are built on demand and cached by default.
-But, typically, such overhead would be significant if there are global conversion rules (in MediaWiki syntax like `-{H|zh-hans:鹿|zh-hant:马}-`) in a short text (even less efficient than a naïve implementation).
+Futuremore, since an automaton is infeasible to update after being built, the converter must (re)build it from scratch for every ruleset.
+The automata for built-in rulesets (i.e. conversion tables) are built on demand and cached by default.
+However, if a short input text contains global conversion rules (in MediaWiki syntax like -{H|zh-hans:鹿|zh-hant:马}-), this process incurs a significant overhead, potentially being less efficient than a naive implementation.

 ## Credits
 All rulesets that power the converter come from the [MediaWiki](https://github.com/wikimedia/mediawiki) project and [OpenCC](https://github.com/BYVoid/OpenCC).